fusionpbx/fusionpbx-docs/source/firewall/firewall_devices/edgerouterx.rst

 To disable SIP ALG:

-* Either click on the CLI button from the Ubiquiti EdgerouterX GUI or via you favorite SSH client to the EdgerouterX.
+* Either click on the CLI button from the Ubiquiti Edgerouter GUI or via you favorite SSH client to the Edgerouter.
 * **Then type:** configure
 * **Then type:** set system conntrack modules sip disable
 * **Then type:** commit